daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 tags: ["Datascience", "devcontainer", "cookiecutter"]
 ---

-# Title of the Article
+# Streamlining Data Science Workflows with Cookiecutter and Daytona

 ## Introduction

 Have you ever felt like you're spending more time setting up projects than actually coding and analyzing data?
 You're not alone.
-Tools like Cookiecutter Data Science and Daytona were created so that you don't have to create projects from scratch and reinvent the wheel each time you want to jump into a new project.
+Tools like [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org/) and Daytona were created so that you don't have to create projects from scratch and reinvent the wheel each time you want to jump into a new project.

 Cookiecutter gives you a solid starting point for your data science projects.
 Daytona, on the other hand, ensures everyone on your team is working with the same tools and setup, no matter where they are.
-The devcontainer feature supported by Daytona makes sure your models work the same way in testing as they do in the real world, especially when you are working with a team.
+The [Dev Container feature](/definitions/20240910_definition_dev_container_feature.md) supported by Daytona makes sure your models work the same way in testing as they do in the real world, especially when you are working with a team.
 Essentially, these tools will make your life easier when it comes to deploying and scaling data science projects.

 ### TL;DR